DaveAMoore/AWS/README.md

 #  AWS
-Subset of the AWS SDK that is available for both macOS and iOS.
+Subset of the AWS SDK for iOS that has been modified to support macOS, in addition to iOS.